 sudo gpg --dearmor -o /usr/share/keyrings/vivaldi.gpg /tmp/vivaldi.pub

-Then verify you imported the key successfully:
+Verify the key imported successfully:

 ls -lh /usr/share/keyrings/vivaldi.gpg